 Williams, AM, Kreisel, K, Chesson, H. Impacts of Federal Prevention Funding on Reported Gonorrhea and Chlamydia Rates.

-Accepted, American Journal of Preventive Medicine
+Forthcoming, American Journal of Preventive Medicine

 Presented at the Division of STD Prevention, CDC 2017

 Background: Rates of reported sexually transmitted infections (STIs) have been increasing in the United States (USA) in recent years, while public health funding has been declining.
 The Centers for Disease Control and Prevention (CDC) allocates annual funds to jurisdictions nationwide for STI prevention activities.
 The objective of this study was to assess the effectiveness of federal STI prevention funding for reducing rates of reported STIs.